 Why is Hypothyroidism More Common in Women?

-There are several types of thyroid disease, with the most common being hypothyroidism.
+There are several types of diseases that affect the thyroid gland, with the most common being hypothyroidism.
 Hypothyroid disease is when there is too little thyroid hormone being produced or available to the body.

 Common Symptoms of Hypothyroidism